prominence-eosc/docs/home.md

 <br/>

 <h3>Run jobs from anywhere</h3>
-Submit jobs using a simple batch system style command line interface from your laptop.
-And your desktop.
-Or from anywhere else.
+Submit jobs using a simple batch system style command line interface from your desktop.
+And your latop.
+Or from anywhere else as there are no login nodes.
 Alternatively, interact programmatically using a RESTful API.
 <br/>
 <br/>

 <img width="60" height="60" src="prominence-job-submission.png" hspace="20">
 <h3>Invisible infrastructure</h3>
-Run jobs without worrying about servers or clusters.
+Run jobs without worrying about managing servers or clusters.
 All infrastructure provisioning is handled completely automatically and transparently.
 <br/>
 <br/>